| | Adams, Tennessee, in

 a great deal of public interest.
 And because it really happened, The Bell

 Witch is far scarier.
+One early account of

 The Bell Witch haunting was written in 1886 by historian Albert Virgil Goodpasture